ahadb/modern-javascript/README.md

 ## Introduction
 This repository is a place for pragmatic javascript developers (beginners to advanced) to view and familiarize themselves with modern everyday patterns and idioms in vanilla style ES5 & ES6.
-It is important to define patterns that help us write better code and communicate with each other as developers, managers amd within groups & teams.
+The great majority of patterns are found here are very useful and common, while others might not be as popular.
+There are no silver bullets, so please don't try and force your problem to fit a pattern or tool.

+I hope you find that this repo will help you think to quickly recognize even the trivial of patterns - most of all I hope you find invaluable inspiration and satisfaction as you work through the examples.
+For novices, you'll gain the most if you revisit them after you've gained some experience.

 Listed within this repository will be the following types of patterns:
- * Code Patterns
+ * General Code Patterns
  * Design Patterns
- * Modern Patterns
+ * Modern Patterns (ES6, Node)
+ * Refactoring Patterns

 ...note that the work here has been identified by the JavaScript community as well as within the authors own work.
-Thanks should be given to the developers, early adopters and JavaScript technocrats that came before us outlining important and oftern misunderstood concepts.
+Thanks should be given to the developers, early adopters, JavaScript technocrats, and technology pundits that came before us outlining important and often misunderstood concepts.

 ## Table of Contents